alexnoise79/ng-tailwind/docs/theme-customization.md

 }
 ```

-### 2. Update Tailwind Config
+### 2. Tailwind CSS v4 Configuration

-The `tailwind.config.js` file references these CSS variables.
-If you add new variables, make sure to update the Tailwind config accordingly.
+In Tailwind CSS v4, themes are defined in CSS using the `@theme` directive.
+The `tailwind.config.js` file is minimal and mainly used for content paths.
+All theme customization should be done in your CSS files using CSS variables or the `@theme` directive.

 ### 3. Dark Mode Support